Menu Close

 Treatment

-1. Hearing Protection: Further noise exposure should be minimized using ear protection devices in the form of earplugs or earmuffs.
+1. Hearing Protection: Further noise exposure should be minimised using ear protection devices in the form of earplugs or earmuffs.
 It reduces the further risk of NIHL.

 3. Medical management: Combined use of prednisolone and piracetam (nootropics) may help recover hearing after sudden noise exposure.